KHINDIVI (hydrocortisone) 1 mg/mL oral solution is the

 Adverse Reactions

-The serious adverse reactions associated with KHINDIVI are adrenal crisis, systemic adverse reactions due to inactive ingredients, immunosuppression, and increased risk of infection with dosage greater than replacement, Cushing’s Syndrome, growth retardation, Kaposi’s Sarcoma risk, psychiatric, ophthalmic and gastrointestinal adverse reactions.
+The serious adverse reactions associated with KHINDIVI are adrenal crisis, systemic adverse reactions due to inactive ingredients, immunosuppression, and increased risk of infection with dosage greater than replacement, Cushing’s Syndrome, growth retardation, Kaposi’s Sarcoma risk, psychiatric, ophthalmic medical and gastrointestinal adverse reactions.

-To report a suspected adverse event related to KHINDIVI, contact Eton Pharmaceuticals, Inc. at 1-855-224-0233 or the U.S. Food and Drug Administration (FDA) at www.fda.gov/safety/medwatch or call 1-800-FDA-1088.
+To report a suspected adverse event related to KHINDIVI, contact Eton Pharmaceuticals, Inc. at 1-855-224-0233 or the U.S. Food and Drug Administration (FDA) at http://www.fda.gov/MedWatch or call 1-800-FDA-1088.

 Please see full Prescribing Information for more information.